 Whether you are tight on time or on cash, one of the best cooking tools is a slow cooker.
-A brand new 5-quart slow cooker can cost less than $20 or probably even be borrowed from the neighbor for free.
+A brand new 5-quart slow cooker can cost about $30 or you might even be able to borrow one from a friend or neighbor for free.
 The basic appliance hasn’t changed much in years, so even an older model from a resale shop will do.

 Here are some tips for slow cooker success: